- How do I get started in undergraduate research?

 We advise you to take a look at the Office of Research and Sponsored webpage on Research with Animals at http://uwworsp.org/Compliance/Research-with-Animals.aspx.
 You will be able to find all the policies and procedures that must be followed and other useful resources for your research with animals.

 - Can mentors go to NCUR or the UW-System conference?

 Yes.
-Probably we will be able to take anyone who is interested to the UW-System conference.
-Let the Director know if you are interested in attending NCUR.
-Faculty who have not attended recently and who are supervising multiple students or who regularly mentor students are the highest priority.
+We will probably be able to take anyone who is interested to the UW-System conference.
+Let the Director know if you are interested in attending NCUR once your student's NCUR abstract is accepted.
+Faculty who have not attended recently and who are supervising multiple students or who regularly mentor students are of the highest priority.

 - If my student's project changes somewhat and we need to spend our funds on expenses different from those described in our budget, do I need special permission?